Lombiq/Orchard-UIKit/Lombiq.UIKit.Widgets/Readme.md

 ### Image Link Widget

 This widget simply contains a media field, but on display each image is also a link.
 By default, clicking on the image just opens it, which can be used as a gallery element.
 But if you customize the item's media text, you can use the `{actual media text}|{absolute or relative URL}` format.
 For example, use the media text `Site Logo|~/` to create an image link that sends you to the home page.

+### Query Content Items Widget

+Evaluates a selected query that returns Content Items, and displays the results.
+The query can have the following parameters, which filled from the matching content fields.

+- sortColumn: Provided by the "Sort Column" text field.
+Use this in the `ORDER BY` clause of your query to select sorting column.
+- order: Provided by the "Order" dropdown.
+The value is either `ASC` or `DESC`.
+Use this in the `ORDER BY` clause of your query to set sorting direction.
+- limit: Provided by the "Limit" numeric field.
+Use this in the `LIMIT` clause of your query.

 ### Section Widget